 The other, less popular method, is useful if you can’t quite master the double-tap.

-Press the Alt key and single tap (or physically click) on the touchpad at the same time to open the right-click context menu.
+Alt key and single tap (or physically click) on the touchpad at the same time to open the right-click context menu.

 How to Middle Click on a Chromebook